-GMG and VF Corporation extend partnership to expand footprint across MENA and SEA
+GMG And VF Corporation Extend Partnership To Expand Footprint Across MENA And SEA

+(MENAFN- Mid-East) GMG plans to further expand the store network of VF Corporation's brands, including Vans®, The North Face®, and Timberland® in the Middle East and North Africa (MENA) and in South East Asia (SEA)

-(MENAFN- BCW Global) Dubai, UAE, April 3, 2024: GMG, a global retail conglomerate, today announced the expansion of its well-established partnership with VF Corporation (NYSE: VFC), a global leader in branded lifestyle apparel, footwear, and accessories.
+Dubai, UAE: GMG, a global retail conglomerate, today announced the expansion of its well-established partnership with VF Corporation (NYSE: VFC), a global leader in branded lifestyle apparel, footwear, and accessories.
 Building on more than 12 years of partnership, as part of the distributorship & retail development agreement, GMG will expand the presence of VF's brands in the region via a growing network of new mono-brand partner stores across the Middle East and North Africa (MENA) and Southeast Asia (SEA) markets over the next five years to offer the VF's brand experience to a broader consumer base.

 Currently, GMG operates 90 VF's mono-brand stores in MENA and SEA.
 Overall, GMG aims to roll out over 300 stores during the next five years.
 GMG will introduce VF's brands across key Southeast Asian markets, open mono-brand stores, and drive E-commerce business for selected VF brands.